-The altimeter-based estimate has significant (p < 0.05) increases in MOC (\sim 0.66 Sv/decade) and MHT (\sim 0.036 PW/decade) over 1993-2020.
-The aforementioned MHT trends are similar over 1993-2016 (GloRanV14: \sim 0.047 PW/decade; altimeter: \sim 0.032 PW/decade).
-There is a significant increase in MHT over 1993-2016 in both the ORAS5- (\sim 0.086 PW/decade) and ORAP6- (\sim 0.094 PW/decade) based Mayer estimates.
-The Trenberth estimate has a significant but weak decline (\sim -0.010 PW/decade) over 2000-2016; the Mayer estimates also declines over this period, but the trend is insignificant.
+The altimeter-based estimate has significant (p < 0.05) increases in MOC (\sim 0.66 Sv/decade) and MHT (\sim 0.036 PW/decade) over 1993-2020 and there is a significant increase in MHT over 1993-2016 in both the ORAS5-(\sim 0.086 PW/decade) and ORAP6- (\sim 0.094 PW/decade) based Mayer estimates.
+The Trenberth estimate has a significant but weak decline (\sim -0.010 PW/decade) over 2000-2016; the Mayer estimates also decline over this period, but the trend is insignificant.
+In the 12-month running mean estimates, the ensemble-mean is only weakly correlated with the altimeter-based estimate (r=0.24 for MOC and r = 0.25 for MHT), so their high monthly-mean correlation is largely due to similar seasonal variability.

-The 12-month running mean from SAMBA is entirely different to other estimates (Fig. 3e,f), with a rapid increase in the MOC (~14 Sv) and MHT (~0.7 PW) from March 2014 to June 2016, followed by a rapid decline.
-Although an extended timeseries is needed to determine longer timescale variations, the inter-annual variability captured by SAMBA over 2013-2017 exceeds that of other estimates.
-Only the Mayer MHT estimates have inter-annual variations of comparable magnitude, but those variations occur before 2013 (Fig. 3f).
+205 The 12-month running mean from SAMBA is entirely different to other estimates (Fig 3e,f), with a rapid increase in the MOC (~14 Sv) and MHT (~0.7 PW) from March 2014 to June 2016, followed by a rapid decline.
+Although an extended SAMBA timeseries is needed to determine longer timescale variations, the large inter-annual variability over the observational period does not occur in other estimates.
+However, the Mayer MHT estimates have inter-annual variations of comparable (but smaller) magnitude before the SAMBA observational period (Fig 3f).